Mono Mukundu: Career

-2003, he joined Oliver Mtukudzi and the black spirits band, toured around the world &recorded four albums together then left in 2007 after four years.
+In 2003, he joined Oliver Mtukudzi and the black spirits band, toured around the world &recorded four albums together then left in 2007 after four years.

 He opened Monolio studios in 2007 but also worked with Chiwoniso Maraire as part of her tour band which toured Europe in 2007 and 2008.

 He is the current executive producer for Kambo Boys.

 Significant projects

 Mukundu is featured on more than a thousand projects by Zimbabwean and international artists as a session musician and music producer. some of the notable artists include: